Ultrasound Guided Sclerotherapy

-Ultrasound Guided Sclerotherapy for varicose veins is indicated for patients with large varicose veins who are not candidate for Endovenous Laser Treatment (EVLT) or patients who have left over varicose veins after EVLT.
-An ultrasound of your leg vein will be performed to determine if you are eligible for EVLT versus Ultrasound guided Sclerotherapy.
+Ultrasound Guided Sclerotherapy for varicose veins is indicated for patients with large varicose veins who are not a candidate for Endovenous Laser Treatment (EVLT) or patients who have leftover varicose veins after EVLT.
+An ultrasound of your leg vein will be performed to determine if you are eligible for EVLT versus Ultrasound-guided Sclerotherapy.

 Ultrasound sclerotherapy is not for people who like immediate gratification.
 Immediately following the treatment the veins may look even worse than before you started the treatments.
 Mostly the treated veins will appear darker than usual but this effect usually disappears within a week.
 It usually takes between six and eight weeks for the varicose veins to vanish from sight for good.
 Also realize that ultrasound sclerotherapy is not a cure for varicose veins.
 Even though it may permanently remove existing veins it cannot prevent the development of new varicose veins over time.